Customize a collection run using Newman command options

 --folder [folderName]Specify a folder to run requests from.
 You can specify more than one folder by using this option multiple times, specifying one folder for each time the option is used.

 --working-dir [path]Set the path of the working directory to use while reading files with relative paths.
-Default to current directory.
+Defaults to the current directory.

---no-insecure-file-readPrevents reading of files situated outside of the working directory.
+--no-insecure-file-readPrevents reading of files located outside of the working directory.

 --export-environment [path]The path to the file where Newman will output the final environment variables file before completing a run.